What equipment do I need to get rid of cable TV?

 Q: Do I need a cable subscription to use streaming services?

 A: No, streaming services are independent of cable subscriptions.
-They require only an internet connection and a compatible device.
+You can subscribe to and enjoy streaming services without a cable TV package.

 Q: Can I watch live TV with streaming services?

-A: Yes, many streaming services offer live TV options, such as Hulu + Live TV, YouTube TV, and Sling TV.
-These services provide access to live channels, including news, sports, and more.
+A: Yes, some streaming services offer live TV options, such as Hulu + Live TV, YouTube TV, and Sling TV.
+These services provide access to live channels, including news, sports, and entertainment.